 How to Apply ...

-Deadline for scholarship applications to Science Center managed funding sources: February 15, 2013.
+Deadline for scholarship applications to Science Center managed funding sources: February 17, 2014.
 Any applications received after this deadline, and before February 28, 2014 will still be considered but will be at a distinct disadvantage to those that have been submitted on time.

 Fellowship stipend: Unless otherwise noted, fellowship stipends provided for participation in Smith SURF!
-2013 will be in the amount of $3,800.
-Stipends are based on participation in nominally 10 weeks of independent research working with a Smith science faculty advisor.
+2014 will be in the amount of $3,800.
+Stipends are based on participation in 10 weeks of independent research working with a Smith science faculty advisor.
 While it is expected that program participants will complete 10 weeks of research, participants may opt, in consultation with their faculty sponsor, to complete fewer than 10 weeks.
 Stipends will be prorated for fellowships that are less than 10 weeks in length.
 Some fellowship stipends may also include a budget for research supplies.
 Taxes may be withheld on your stipend if you are a foreign citizen from a country that does not have a tax treaty with the US.
 For US residents, please consult your tax advisor; your stipend may be taxable.

 Stipend payment: If you receive an award, your stipend will be transferred via Direct Deposit (if you have it set up) or mailed as a check to the address you give on your application form.

 Housing: The Smith SURF! program does not include housing.
 You are responsible for your own housing over the summer.
 Please contact Student Services.
 They will have a summer housing application from available on their website around April 15.
 Around that time there will also be an email sent to all students from firstname.lastname@example.org entitled "Summer Housing Form Information."

 Questions?
-Come ask Margaret Lamb in McConnell 214 or Heather McQueen in Burton 117 or email: firstname.lastname@example.org
+Come ask Margaret Lamb in McConnell 214 or Heather McQueen in Burton 117 or email: email@example.com